 - 2017: Just before sending off “The periambic constellation” for publication in October 2016, I continued to seek, and failed to find, a simpler proof of the IST; but other results turned up.
-On 15 October 2016 I began a second paper, and submitted it on 19 December 2017 to a general interest journal.
+On 15 October 2016 I began a second paper, and submitted it on 19 December 2017 to the Mathematics Magazine.
+(See 2020 below.)

 - 2018: I more or less proved “Getz’s Conjecture” (see 2003 and 2007 above) around the beginning of May 2018, but it took a while after that to get the details right.
 It turns out that triangle ABC must meet some simple and attractive conditions for the required intersections to exist.
-A paper on this result is available as a preprint.
+A paper on this result is available as a preprint (and see 2020 below).